 This guide is a starting point.
-For more information on preparing for disasters, please visit the website for the County's Emergency Survival Program (ESP) at www.espfocus.org or call the ESP Hotline at (213) 974-1166 to receive free information on how to be prepared for emergencies and disasters.
+For more information on preparing for disasters, please visit the website for the County's Emergency Survival Program (ESP) at www.espfocus.org or call (323) 980-2260 to receive free information on how to be prepared for emergencies and disasters.

-GLORIA MOLINA FIRST DISTRICT
+FIRST DISTRICT

-856 Kenneth Hahn Hall of Administration 500 West Temple Street

-Los Angeles, California 90012
+856 Kenneth Hahn Hall of Administration 500 West Temple Street Los Angeles, California 90012